Dr Egbert Hoiczyk

 Contact me at email@example.com for further information.

-- Zeth K, Hoiczyk E & Okuda M (2015) Ferroxidase-Mediated Iron Oxide Biomineralization: Novel Pathways to Multifunctional Nanoparticles..
-Trends Biochem Sci..
+- Zeth K, Hoiczyk E & Okuda M (2016) Ferroxidase-Mediated Iron Oxide Biomineralization: Novel Pathways to Multifunctional Nanoparticles.
+Trends in Biochemical Sciences, 41(2), 190-203.
 View this article in WRRO

 - Vassallo C, Pathak DT, Cao P, Zuckerman DM, Hoiczyk E & Wall D (2015) Cell rejuvenation and social behaviors promoted by LPS exchange in myxobacteria.
 Proceedings of the National Academy of Sciences of the United States of America, 112(22), E2939-E2946.
 View this article in WRRO

-- Reed P, Atilano ML, Alves R, Hoiczyk E, Sher X, Reichmann RT, Pereira PM, Roemer T, Filipe SR, Pereira-Leal JB, Ligoxygakis P & Pinho MG (2015) Staphylococcus aureus Survives with a Minimal Peptidoglycan Synthesis Machine but Sacrifices Virulence and Antibiotic Resistance.
+- Reed P, Atilano ML, Alves R, Hoiczyk E, Sher X, Reichmann RT, Pereira PM, Roemer T, Filipe SR, Pereira-Leal JB , Ligoxygakis P et al (2015) Staphylococcus aureus Survives with a Minimal Peptidoglycan Synthesis Machine but Sacrifices Virulence and Antibiotic Resistance.
 PLoS Pathogens, 11(5).
 View this article in WRRO

 - Zuckerman DM, Boucher LE, Xie K, Engelhardt H, Bosch J & Hoiczyk E (2015) The Bactofilin Cytoskeleton Protein BacM of Myxococcus xanthus Forms an Extended β-Sheet Structure Likely Mediated by Hydrophobic Interactions.
-PLOS ONE, 10(3), e0121074-e0121074.
+PLoS ONE, 10(3), e0121074.
 View this article in WRRO

 - Holkenbrink C, Hoiczyk E, Kahnt J & Higgs PI (2014) Synthesis and Assembly of a Novel Glycan Layer in Myxococcus xanthus Spores.
 Journal of Biological Chemistry, 289(46), 32364-32378.
 View this article in WRRO